Here is the Cool Interview

 Do you have a favorite scene?

 Takahashi: I would say the last moments of Rei.
-He enters in the cabin to avoid everyone seeing him, saying “goodbye” and he dies on his own...
-It is very sad.
+He enters the cabin to avoid everyone seeing him, saying “goodbye” and he dies on his own...
+It's very sad.
 Maybe Toki could have done something.
-Toki cannot heal himself, and regardless of the extreme pain, he manages to extend his life a bit and fights Yuda at the last moment.

 Aesthetics lies within the person who creates it, right?